We Need Student Volunteers!

 How to Apply: First- and Second-year MD, First- and Second-year DMD Students, First-year PA Students

 If you are a first- or second-year student at the School of Medicine (M1 or M2, D1 or D2, PA1) or School of Nursing Graduate Entry program (MN1 or MN2):

 1. Complete an application.

-- Medical, physician assistant, and nursing students must complete our short online application to volunteer at the Student-Run Health Clinic.
+- Medical, dental, physician assistant, and nursing students must complete our short online application to volunteer at the Student-Run Health Clinic.
 These applications are sent to your CWRU email address, so please be on the look out!

 - There are no prerequisites in terms of volunteer experience.
-All first- and second-year medical, physician assistant, and nursing students are encouraged to apply.
+All first- and second-year medical, dental, physician assistant, and nursing students are encouraged to apply.

 2. Attend one mandatory training sessions.